Jelinek-J/INSPiRE/README.md

 however I recommend you to use man pages (the first option) as they allow richer formatting.

+And now about the task.
 Consider that we want to classify crystallographic and biological interaction interfaces.
 Similar to the subchapter 2.b, you should start with update of INSPiRE and create working directories.
 ```
 pushd INSPiRE/